 Final Grade Policy Example C, or C+ -first time failing a course In cases where a student earns a final grade between a C and C+, the student will receive a grade of incomplete.
 The student is permitted to enroll in courses for the next semester.
 The student will complete an assignment that addresses the deficiencies in that course, designed at the discretion of the instructor.
 If the student completes the assignment appropriately, the instructor will complete a grade change form and the student will receive a B- for the course.
-Student receives a final grade C+ in CSD123 in Fall 2025.
-Student is permitted to enroll in Spring 2026 courses.
-Instructor assigns a course remediation assignment and student successfully completes the assignment.
-Instructor changes student grade to B- for CSD123, and student continues progress through the program.
+Student receives a final grade C+ in CSD123 in fall.
+Student is permitted to enroll in spring courses.
+Instructor assigns a course remediation assignment for CSD123, due during spring, and student does not successfully complete the remediation assignment.
+Student can finish any spring courses they are currently enrolled in but is not permitted to enroll in summer courses.
+Student successfully retakes CSD123 during the next year's fall, takes no spring courses, and then resumes enrollment and progress in the program starting the following summer.
 If the student does not satisfactorily complete the assignment, the student may complete that semester's courses, but then must pause their enrollment in the program and retake the course when it is next offered, after which point the student resumes their enrollment and progress in the program.
-Student receives a final grade C+ in CSD123 in Fall 2025.
-Student is permitted to enroll in Spring 2026 courses.
-Instructor assigns a course remediation assignment for CSD123, due during Spring 2026, and student does not successfully complete the remediation assignment.
-Student can finish any Spring 2026 courses they are currently enrolled in but is not permitted to enroll in Summer 2026 courses.
-Student successfully retakes CSD123 in Fall 2026 and then resumes enrollment and progress in the program starting Summer 2027.
+Student receives a final grade C+ in CSD123 in Fall.
+Student is permitted to enroll in Spring courses.
+Instructor assigns a course remediation assignment for CSD123, due during Spring, and student does not successfully complete the remediation assignment.
+Student can finish any Spring courses they are currently enrolled in but is not permitted to enroll in Summer courses.
+Student successfully retakes CSD123 in Fall and then resumes enrollment and progress in the program starting the following Summer.
 F -first time failing a course If the student received a grade below C in the course, the student must pause their enrollment in the program and retake the course when it is next offered.
 After the student successfully retakes the course, the student can resume enrollment and progress in the program.
-Student receives a final grade of F in CSD123 in Fall 2025.
-Student is not permitted to enroll in Spring 2026 or Summer 2024 courses.
-Student successfully retakes CSD123 in Fall 2026 and enrolls in courses for Spring 2026 and onwards.
+Student receives a final grade of F in CSD123 in Fall.
+Student is not permitted to enroll in Spring or Summer courses.
+Student successfully retakes CSD123 in Fall and enrolls in courses for Spring and onwards.
 C+ or lower -second time failing a course A final grade below B- received in a second course will result in dismissal from the program.
-Student receives a final grade of F in CSD123 in Fall 2025.
-Student is not permitted to enroll in Spring 2026 or Summer 2026 courses.
-Student successfully retakes CSD123 in Fall 2026 and enrolls in courses for

-Spring 2027.
-Student receives a final grade of C+ in CSD789 in Spring 2027.
+Student receives a final grade of F in CSD123 in Fall.
+Student is not permitted to enroll in Spring or Summer courses.
+Studen successfully retakes CSD123 in Fall and enrolls in courses for Spring.
+Student receives a final grade of C+ in CSD789 in Spring.
 Student is dismissed from the program.
 C+ or lower in a course student is retaking A student who receives a grade below B- in a course they are re-taking will be dismissed from the program.
-Student receives a final grade of F in CSD123 in Fall 2025.
-Student is not permitted to enroll in Spring 2026 or Summer 2026 courses.
-Student receives a grade of C+ in their retake attempt for CSD123 in Fall 2026.
+Student receives a final grade of F in CSD123 in Fall.
+Student is not permitted to enroll in Spring or Summer courses.
+Student receives a grade of C+ in their retake attempt for CSD123 in Fall.
 Student is dismissed from program.